 What if I forgot to list a debt in my Chapter 7 bankruptcy?
 If you unintentionally fail to list an unsecured debt in a no-asset Chapter 7 case in this district, the debt is still discharged.
 You do not have to reopen the case to add the debt.

 However, if you leave out a debt secured by property (e.g., a car loan, mortgage, etc.), it may not be discharged.
 Likewise, if you forget to list a debt in Chapter 13 or in a Chapter 7 case where the trustee sold some of your assets, the debt may not be discharged.
-Regardless, if you believe you forgot to list a debt, you should ask your attorney about it.
+Regardless, if you believe you forgot to list a debt, you should discuss it with your attorney.

 What if I forgot to list a debt in my Chapter 13 bankruptcy?
 Filing to list a debt in a Chapter 13 case can leave an opening for a creditor to claim that the debt is not discharged.
-Speak to your attorney, if you believe it is an issue.
+Therefore, you should speak to your attorney if you believe it is an issue.

-Keeping track of your credit is a crucial step in rebuilding your credit profile.
+Keeping track of your credit is crucial in rebuilding your credit profile.
 Here are answers to some common questions about credit reporting after bankruptcy:

-Quick Note: Because of the Covid-19 Crisis, all three credit bureaus will offer free credit reports once per month through April 2021.
-You can get your free reports at AnnualCreditReport.com.
+Quick Note: Because of the Covid-19 Crisis, all three credit bureaus offer free weekly credit reports at AnnualCreditReport.com.
 (Previously the reports were limited to once per year.)